google/closure-templates/documentation/reference/security.md

 each dynamic value so that even if a particular dynamic value can be controlled by an attacker, certain safety properties hold.

-Specifically, if a template, and all the templates that it calls have `autoescape="deprecated-contextual"` or `autoescape="strict"`, and have no manual escaping overrides such as `|noAutoescape`, then the following properties
-hold:
+Specifically the following properties hold:

 #### Structure is preserved